 Stephanie Deibel - Watershed Coordinator

-Stephanie joined the District in 2015 as a Stormwater Specialist and is currently the District’s Watershed Coordinator.
-Stephanie works with local watershed groups and communities to implement innovative stormwater and watershed management in the Yellow Creek and Upper Tuscarawas watersheds.
+Stephanie joined the Summit SWCD in 2015 as a Stormwater Specialist and is currently the District’s Watershed Coordinator for the Tuscarawas River Watersheds.
+Stephanie works with local watershed groups and communities to implement innovative stormwater and watershed management.
 She also coordinates the District's volunteer stream monitoring program and watershed outreach activities.
-Stephanie brings over 12 years combined work and education experience in water quality and water resource management.
 She holds a BS in Conservation Biology, with a minor in Geography, from Kent State University.
 Stephanie enjoys spending time outdoors and traveling with her family.

 Her favorite Best Management Practice (BMP) is stream buffers- a low cost, low maintenance, high-impact solution to a variety of water quality issues!!